devalab/DeepPocket/README.md

 If the name of the input file is protein.pdb, then fpocket creates a protein_out/pockets directory.
 The CNN ranked pockets will be given in the bary_centers_ranked.types file in that directory.

 If you asked for segmented pockets ("-r") the script will output ".dx" files that can be visualised in pymol.
 It will also output "pocket*.pdb" files that contain predicted binding site residues.
+If no binding site residues are predicted that particular pocket*.pdb will not be created.

 ## Training Classifier